The best pavilions are built on an idea.

 Despite implementation stalling for London, the project has continued to be progressed internationally.
 Recent product developments include enhanced track support, improved bike mechanics, inductive power collection, enhanced drive mechanism, advanced body profiling, upgraded system control, and high performance station hubs.
 Implementation plans will be unveiled shortly.

-BP Target Neutral, ‘Walk in the Olympic Park', London 2012: Brand experience and Integrated marketing.
+BP Target Neutral, ‘Walk in the Olympic Park': Sustainability activation.

-“Our giant periscope was an ingenious combination of an architecturally striking structure offering a unique consumer experience.
-Spectators were able to capture their special day in the Park against the backdrop of the emblematic Olympic Stadium, while simultaneously offsetting their carbon.
-The experience proved to be one of the most popular in the Park.
-It goes to show that sustainability and fun can, with a little ingenuity, go hand-in-hand”.
+- “Our giant periscope was an ingenious combination of an architecturally striking structure offering a unique consumer experience.
+The experience proved to be one of the most popular in the Park.”
+(Andrea Abrahams, BP Target Neutral)